Metrojet Flight 9268: Response

 Egyptian authorities reached the wreckage site within hours.
 Fifty ambulances were sent to the crash site near Housna, 300 km from Sharm El Sheikh.
-Unnamed Egyptian officials reported that the aircraft "split in two" and most bodies were found strapped to their seats.
-Initial reports indicated that voices of trapped passengers could be heard in a section of the crashed aircraft.
-The Egyptian search and rescue team had found 163 bodies by 1 November.
-As the search area widened, the Egyptian team found the body of a child about 8 km from the wreckage, indicating that the aircraft had broken up in mid-air, confirmed by Russian investigator Viktor Sorochenko.
+Unnamed Egyptian officials reported that the aircraft split in two and that most bodies were found strapped to their seats.
+Initial reports indicated that voices of trapped passengers could be heard in a section of the crash.
+The Egyptian search-and-rescue team had found 163 bodies by 1 November.
+As the search area widened, the Egyptian team found the body of a child about 8 km from the wreckage, indicating that the aircraft had disintegrated in mid-air.